mstksg/inCode/copy/entries/auto-intro.md

 differences in design and philosophy.  pipes and conduit focus around the problem of effective streaming with resource management.
-They encourage "sources" that come from underlying monads like IO; *auto* discourages this except for disciplined exceptions, and it's definitely not the norm.
-Autos all have explicit input and output; they also don't do much to manage resources or IO.
-They're meant to express programs as (pure) stream transformations, instead of doing "work" and processing IO streams.
+They encourage "sources" that come from underlying monads like IO; *auto* discourages this except for disciplined exceptions, and it's definitely not the norm.  *auto* works as *value stream transformers*, working with "pure" one-by-one transformations on streams of *values*; pipes and conduit are *effect stream manipulators*, managing streams of *effects* in constant space, with resource management, etc...and often involving output effects as a result ("consumers").

 on the Future
 -------------